tes test

 Supported by our Heritage Statement, permission was granted for the planning application.

-Heritge Statement: Installation of double glazed windows in a Grade II Listed building, Warwickshire
+Heritge Statement: Installation of double glazed windows in a Grade II Listed building

 Our client owned part of a Grade II Listed former forge which had been converted to residential use.
 As part of upgrades to the building to make it fit for modern living, it was proposed to fit double glazed windows.
 The Planning Officer initially rejected the application and the client commissioned us to produce a Heritage Statement in support of the development.